Weekly Sea Surface Temperature Patterns from NOAA

 Update the X-Axis

-By default, the data loaded in lists the year as time since 1871, we can add a new x-axis to view the years along the x-axis
+By default, the loaded data lists the year as time since 1871, we can add a new x-axis to view the years along the x-axis

 # Convert default X-axis from time steps of 0-504 (0-len(nino3_data)) to Years